-B. In the event no general standard or formula for determining required dedication or impact fees has been adopted relating to a particular eertain type or size of development of dedication or impact fee, the owner/developer may voluntarily agree to comply with the dedication or fee recommended by the City staff uor request a review and determination by City Council in a public hearing.
-Unless the owner/developer affirmatively requests the City to implement the provisions of subsection C of this Section, at the pre-application conference and prior to submittal of a subdivision Concept Plan.
+B. In the event no general standard or formula for determining required dedication or impact fees has been adopted relating to a particular type or size of development, the owner/developer may voluntarily agree to comply with the dedication or fee recommended by the City staff unless the owner/developer affirmatively requests the City to implement the provisions of subsection C of this Section, at the preapplication conference and prior to submittal of a subdivision Concept Plan.